Training

 Work Zone Traffic Control – Intermediate/16-Hour

 All employees who will be actively involved in designing, supervising, and overseeing the implementation of temporary work zone traffic control.
 Federal requirements now instruct state and local governments to train personnel in work zone traffic control relevant to the job decisions that each individual is required to make.
 This workshop provides training needed to properly install and monitor work zones for construction and maintenance projects for long-term (greater than three consecutive days) operations.
 This course provides comprehensive training on work zone standards, guidelines, installations and removal procedures, inspection, liability, documentation and supervisory skills.
 Several workshops included in this course are designed to provide hands-on experience in implementing and modifying temporary traffic control plans for various real-life situations.
 It also teaches employees how to recognize, analyze, correct, and document deficiencies.
-At the conclusion of this workshop, a short open-book written exam will be administered to all attendees.
+At the conclusion of this workshop, a short open book written exam will be administered to all attendees.
 A VDOT certification card will be given to each attendee who achieves a passing grade of 80% or higher.
 This class is offered upon request.

 *Pre-requisite/class pairing: None